Sway logo

 Why and How is Shoring Wall Blindside Waterproofing Installed?

-The construction approach that would be taken will depend on the application and how the architectural and structural engineer decided to proceed with the design.
-If Shoring Wall application to be used, the membrane is first applied to the lagging and then concrete is applied against the membrane creating a bond.
+Often in Los Angeles, where the property is precious, there is motivation to install shoring with back lagging conditions to maximize the amount of used property.
+This is why you commonly see structures built on the property line.
+The construction approach to be taken will depend on the application.
+Including how the architectural and structural engineer decides to proceed with the design.
+If the Shoring Wall application is to be in use, the membrane first applies to the lagging.
+Then concrete applies against the membrane creating a bond.

-As you could assume, if you decide to install a subterranean garage in these instances, your project will be floating inside the water table.
-When this occurs, the design and construction approach will differ significantly from a non-water table project.
+Some areas in Los Angeles have an extremely high groundwater table wherein water gets as shallow as 10 feet below the ground surface.
+As you can assume, if you decide to install an underground garage in these instances, your project will be floating inside the water table.
+The design and construction approach will differ significantly from a non-water table project when this occurs.
 Your building now needs to be able to resist the hydrostatic pressure induced on the structure.
-The geotechnical engineer will most likely defer to a design approach of installing a mat slab foundation in order to create enough weight to resist that hydrostatic pressure.
-This is commonly referred to as the boat design approach.
+The geotechnical engineer will likely defer to a design approach of installing a mat slab foundation to create enough weight to resist that hydrostatic pressure.
+This is commonly known as the boat design approach.

 Waterproofing and Methane Vapor Barriers